Krishnamurtyp/Recommendation-Systems-Tutorial/README.md

 * Content-based filtering
 * Hybrid

-Here i will use some interesting technichs with explanation in notebook.
+Here i will use some interesting technics with explanation in notebook.
 * Data needed to build a recommender
 * Libraries available in Python to build recommenders
 * Use cases